 COMMA: Bible study that invites a pause

-What I call the "COMMA" approach is a practice I use and recommend for hearing, trusting, and following the God who speak through His Word.
+Along the way, I've worked up what I call the "COMMA" approach to the Bible.
+This a practice I use and recommend for hearing, trusting, and following the God who speak through His Word.

 Context